 About The Institute For Nonprofit Practice

-Behind INP’s rigorous programming to develop leaders is an organizational culture that is thoughtful and attentive to its staff.
-Outstanding benefits and a strong sense of community and values are key aspects of what makes INP unique.
-An intentional and wide-reaching focus on diversity, equity, inclusion, and belonging is core to INP’s mission and is part of every aspect of the organization’s work: over 60% of INP faculty, staff, and students are Black, Indigenous, and people of color (BIPOC).
+An intentional and wide-reaching focus on diversity, equity, inclusion, and belonging is core to INP’s mission and is part of every aspect of the organization’s work.
+At present, 70% of INP faculty, staff, and participants identify as BIPOC (Black, Indigenous, People of Color).

 For more information on the Institute for Nonprofit Practice, visit www.nonprofitpractice.org.